Setting up the Recipe app

 That runs non-system tests and test/system in one go.
 After this chapter you should see at least the default tests plus your /up system test in the combined output.

-End of chapter 1 #
+End of Chapter 1 #

 You now have: